Vagabond Magnetic North

 Next up is the challenging and scenic Dunseverick coastal hike.
 This steep, often muddy trail, culminates in your arrival at the UNESCO World Heritage Site of Giant's Causeway.
 Duration: 2 hours 30 minutes.

 We hope you're thirsty!
-Visit Bushmills, the oldest licensed whiskey distillery in the world (Tour Option - £7 per person), followed by a quick photo stop at the iconic clifftop stronghold of Dunluce Castle.
+Visit Bushmills, the oldest licensed whiskey distillery in the world (Tour Option - £7 per person).

 The average driving time today is 3 hours